malston/control-plane-nsxt/README.md

-# Deploy Control Plane and PKS
+# Deploy Control Plane onto NSX-T

 This repo contains scripts and terraform configurations to deploy a control plane, opsmanager and PKS to NSX-T. It assumes that NSX-T has been installed